hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 - **Efficiency**: improve margins for existing and new products (outward-looking)
 - **Agility**: enable new products, reducing execution costs to experiment, develop, and launch (forward-looking)

-As discussed, I believe **under-emphasis on agility is a widespread oversight, regardless of lifecycle phase**.
+As suggested in the sections, I believe **under-emphasis on agility is a widespread oversight, regardless of lifecycle phase**.
 Calcification happens from the bottom up, and sluggish, high-friction infra leads to sluggish, non-agile product teams.
 It's a recipe for late-reacting, risk-averse, uninspired products and fast-tracking company decline.

 With that in mind, for me as a member of an infra org, we can build these pillars into a single, unified mission.
 We need a mission that is clear (easy to understand), guiding (useful for building and evaluating trade-offs), general (effective whether a company is in a top-line or bottom-line phase), aligning (connecting internal goals with needs of other orgs and end users), and motivating (inspiring and exciting for employees across levels and roles).